Bar Pension Homeland Amsterdam

 Why are we telling you all this?
 Because Homeland makes for a perfect pit stop in between Amsterdams central station and our very own brewery.
 The opening of this maritime territory created a very appealing new route towards the eastern part of town.
 From central station, turn left towards the public library, cross over to the bright parasols of Hanneke’s Boom after you passed it and enter the marine terrain by the bridge to the right a little further down the road.
 It will feel like foreign ground but all you need to do from there is spot the cubicle shape of Pension Homeland.
 All of this will take no more than twenty minutes.
 Great time for a break with a beer at this historical site, before you head towards that giant windmill for more.
 That’s just fifteen minutes.

-Homeland: brewing for Amsterdams historical marine siteDaisy Altelaar
+Homeland: brewing for Amsterdams historical marine sitebrouwerijhetij

 1